Charles Pasqua

 Charles Victor Pasqua (18 April 1927 – 29 June 2015) was a French businessman and Gaullist politician.
 He was Interior Minister from 1986 to 1988, under Jacques Chirac's cohabitation government, and also from 1993 to 1995, under the government of Edouard Balladur.

 Early life and family background

 Pasqua was born on 18 April 1927 in Grasse, Alpes-Maritimes.
 His paternal grandfather was a shepherd from Casevecchie, Corsica and he could speak Corsican fluently.
-As of 1987, his cousin served as the Mayor of Casevecchie.
+As of 1987, his cousin served as the mayor of Casevecchie.

 During World War II, Pasqua joined the French Resistance at the age of sixteen.

-Pasqua received his Baccalauréat, followed by a degree in Law.
+He subsequently received his Baccalauréat, followed by a degree in Law.

 Business career

 From 1952 to 1971 Pasqua worked for Ricard, a producer of alcoholic beverages (most notably pastis), starting as a salesman.

 In 1971, he founded Euralim, also known as Europe-Alimentation, an importer of Americano, a cocktail made by the Italian company Gancia.